zenosu/gitbattle/README.md

 ##Goal

 The goal of this project is to practice React and Redux by building the gitbattle app from scratch.
+The gitbattle app is an extension of the [React Fundamentals tutorial by Tyler McGinnes](https://reacttraining.com/online/react-fundamentals).

+Gitbattle is a single page app.
+With this app, a user can enter multiple GitHub usernames, compare the user accounts, then decide which one is the best.
+The user's winning percentage and ranking are constantly updated.

 ####Things I learned doing this project